shotgunsoftware/tk-core/docs/initializing.rst

 - The bundle cache, contained inside an ``install`` folder, contains downloaded apps, frameworks and engines defined by the configuration.
-  This cache is dowloaded from locations such as the Shotgun App Store, git or from your Shotgun site, all handled by the :ref:`descriptor` system.
+  This cache is dowloaded from locations such as the Shotgun App Store, git or from your Shotgun site, all handled by Toolkit's :ref:`Descriptor<descriptor>` system.

-With this arrangement, each pipeline configuration in Toolkit has its own independent API and configuration, making it easy to customize different projects differently and evolve the pipeline over time.
+By default each pipeline configuration in Toolkit has its own independent API and configuration, making it easy to customize different projects differently and evolve the pipeline over time.
+However, it is possible to arrange your configuration in several different ways, all explained below.

-The main Pipeline Configuration entity for a project is always named ``Primary``.
+The main Pipeline Configuration for a project is always named ``Primary``.
 In addition to this, additional pipeline configurations can be set up.
-Typically, these are used as test areas or developer sandboxes, where you want to run a special version of the configuration.
+Typically, these are used as test areas or **developer sandboxes**, where you want to run a special version of the configuration.
 Configurations can be associated with certain users to limit visibility and make it easy to run development and testing in parallel with production.